FrostyX/frostyx.github.io/_drafts/google-mbsync.md

 pass email/frostyx@foo.com
 ```

-This is all that you need to know about `pass` (but it has some cool
+This is all you need to know about `pass` (although it has some amazing
 features such as storing passwords to git, which is worth checking
 out).
-Now, remove the `Pass` line from our `~/.mbsyncrc` config and
+Now, remove the `Pass` line from your `~/.mbsyncrc` config and
 use this one instead.

 ```ssh
 PassCmd "pass email/frostyx@foo.com"
 ```

-Make sure that `mbsync -V foo` still works, even with the password
+Make sure that `mbsync -V foo` still works, even when using a password from the
-from the keychain.
+keychain.

 ## Gmail IMAP sucks